serialized-io/docs.serialized.io/advanced/multi-tenant-projects.md

 Serialized provides a convenient way of building multi-tenant systems by enabling this feature on project level.

 {% hint style="warning" %}
-Multi-tenancy is only supported on our paid plans
+Multi-tenancy is only supported on our B2B plan
 {% endhint %}

 See the Tenants API for details on how to use the multi-tenancy support.